 Become job-ready through our professional practice courses.
 You'll learn to tackle ‘wicked problems’ and develop essential workplace skills in finance, project management, sustainability, communication and entrepreneurism.

 Diversify your skills with an elective pathway, a cluster of courses which can be used to:

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 These pathways have been created to provide guidance for Bachelor of Surveying (Honours) students wishing to specialise in a study area with their elective courses.

 Surveyors are involved in the planning of almost all development and mapping of the land and earth.
 A shortage of surveyors in Australia means employment will be easy to find.
 Surveyors work in consultancies, private practice, the mining industry and government organisations.

 Surveying is flexible and diverse.
 You may prefer hands-on fieldwork, office-based computation and computer drafting, research, or a leadership role managing people and projects.
 Typical positions include:

-This degree program is accredited by the Board of Surveying and Spatial Information of NSW (BOSSI) and meets the requirements of the Council of Reciprocating Board of Surveyors of Australia and New Zealand (CRBANZ).
-This degree program is also accredited and recognised by the Malaysian Land Surveyors Board.
+This degree program is accredited by the Council of Reciprocating Surveyors Boards of Australia and New Zealand (CRSBANZ) and the Board of Surveying and Spatial Information of NSW (BOSSI).
+This degree program is also accredited and recognised by the Land Surveyors Board, Malaysia.